vladyslavnUA/makewiki_v2/README.md

     1. `wiki/views.py`
     1. `wiki/urls.py`
     1. `templates/base.html`
-1. **OPTIONAL**: Move on to the stretch challenges in any file to level up!
+2. **OPTIONAL**: Move on to the stretch challenges in the code, or enhance the project using the suggestions below.

 **TIP**: Find all challenges by searching the project for instances of the word `CHALLENGE`.
 To **search all files in your project directory**, press `<Command>` + `<Shift>` + `<F>`, type `CHALLENGE`, and hit `<Return>`.